-Neighbourhood Development Orders (which can permit development within a designated area without the need for planning permission); and
+- Neighbourhood Development Orders (which can permit development within a designated area without the need for planning permission)

 Before producing any of the above, a Neighbourhood Forum and a related Neighbourhood Area need to be designated by the council.

-Consultation on Finsbury Park and Stroud Green Neighbourhood Area and Forum applications
+Consultation on Tileyard Road and Vale Royal Creative Quarter Neighbourhood Area and Forum applications

-The council is currently consulting on Neighbourhood Area and Forum applications for the Finsbury Park and Stroud Green area.
-The proposed Neighbourhood Area covers parts of Islington, Haringey and Hackney.
-Further information is available of the Islington Consultations webpage.
+The council is currently consulting on Neighbourhood Area and Forum applications for Tileyard Road and Vale Royal Creative Quarter.
+The proposed Neighbourhood Area covers part of the Caledonian ward.
+Further information is available on the Islington Consultations webpage.

-The next step in the neighbourhood planning process would be for a group to apply to the council to be designated as the Neighbourhood Forum for the Neighbourhood Area.
-A designated Forum can produce a ‘neighbourhood plan’ for their designated area.
+The next step in the neighbourhood planning process would be for a group to apply to the council to be designated as the neighbourhood forum for the area

 Advice and guidance